 i) Live Radio Listening

-These results relate to live radio listening in New Zealand by people aged 10 years and over, nationwide, for Survey 1, 2019 - the first nationwide GfK radio industry survey for 2019.
+These results relate to live radio listening in New Zealand by people aged 10 years and over, nationwide, for Survey 2 , 2019 - the second nationwide GfK radio industry survey for 2019.

 Weekly cumulative audience figures for particular programmes on RNZ National are shown below, and relate to 'live' broadcast listening of people aged 10 years and over.